-3.76 We are also mindful that other arbitrators have taken a prudent approach by avoiding claims that were "too remote", "too speculative" or "not meaningfully quantified".69 We recall that parties have also cautioned us against the risk of relying on overly speculative data.70
+3.71 We are also mindful that other arbitrators have taken a prudent approach by avoiding claims that were "too remote", "too speculative" or "not meaningfully quantified".68 We recall that parties have also cautioned us against the risk of relying on overly speculative data.69

-3.77 For this reason, we considered it inappropriate to try to apply a counterfactual based on a relatively simple equation and simple parameters, as in EC - Hormones (US) (Article 22.6 - EC), EC - Hormones (Canada) (Article 22.6 - EC) or EC - Bananas III (US) (Article 22.6 - EC).
+3.72 For this reason, we considered it inappropriate to try to apply a counterfactual based on a relatively simple equation and simple parameters, as in EC - Hormones (US) (Article 22.6 - EC), EC - Hormones (Canada) (Article 22.6 - EC) or EC - Bananas III (US) (Article 22.6 - EC).
 Rather, given the number of factors potentially influencing the eventual trade effect of the CDSOA disbursements, it would be more appropriate to identify and apply an economic model reflecting those factors and allowing us, on the basis of a clearly identifiable amount - the disbursements made under the CDSOA - to assess the extent to which those payments could nullify or impair benefits accruing to the Requesting Parties.

-3.78 To this end, we requested the parties to submit data and relevant economic literature so as to assess the feasibility of an economic model that would measure the extent to which disbursements under the CDSOA affect exports from the Requesting Parties to the United States.71 On the basis of the elements available, we concluded that such a model was feasible and produced more credible results than if we applied the total disbursement as a proxy for the level of nullification or impairment.
-Indeed, while the model we have chosen to apply is based on a number of assumptions, we also note that the evidence before us does not demonstrate that using the total disbursement as a proxy for the level of nullification or impairment would produce a more credible result.
+3.73 To this end, we requested the parties to submit data and relevant economic literature so as to assess the feasibility of an economic model that would measure the extent to which disbursements under the CDSOA affect exports from the Requesting Parties to the United States.70 We are mindful of the fact that Chile opposed the use of an economic model in this case.71 However, contrary to Chile's views and on the basis of the elements available, we concluded that such a model was feasible and produced more credible results than if we applied the total disbursement as a proxy for the level of nullification or impairment.
+Indeed, while the model we have chosen to apply is based on a number of assumptions, we also note that the evidence before us does not demonstrate that using the total disbursement as a proxy for the level of nullification or impairment as a proxy for the level of nullification or impairment as a proxy for the level of nullification or impairment as a proxy for the level of nullification or impairment as a proxy for the level of nullification or impairment as a proxy for the level of nullification or impairment as a proxy for the level of nullification or impairment would produce a more credible result.
 Our analysis is described in Section III.C below.